 Employees have no privacy rights or expectations thereto in any transmission created, received or sent using City property whether the employee is on working time or not.
 Routine searches or inspection of City property may include computer files, voice mail boxes or similar places where City property or City related information may be placed or stored, regardless of whether such places are locked or protected by access codes or passwords.
-Because even a routine search might result in discovery of employee personal possessions, employees are encouraged not to bring into the workplace any item of personal property that the employee would not want revealed to the City.
-(See Appendix for Electronic Media Policy revised as of 02-02-06) (PPPM 7-8.1)
+(See City Electronic Media Policy)